-It is believed that the steel industry goes through three stages in reduction of carbon emissions before the near-zero stage is reached.
-These stages are optimization stage, transition stage and green end stage.
+It is believed that the steel industry goes through three stages in the reduction of carbon emissions before the near-zero stage is reached.
+These stages are the optimization stage, transition stage, and green end stage.
 The purpose of this article series is to address the pathways to the decarbonization of the steel industry.
 The theme of this article is the optimization stage.
 Click here to read the first part!

 Steel scrap will play a major role in the optimization stage.
 Recycling steel scrap has already reduced emissions as the route using recycled steel requires 56% less energy than the route using iron ore in the primary steel production (Institute of Scrap Recycling Industries 2012).
 Scrap-based EAF steelmaking will increase over time, but the regional availability and the quality of scrap will affect its use and the used steelmaking route.
 It is also possible that the usage of scrap will increase in the BOF process, because technically, up to 30% of BOF’s charge can be scrap.
 (Ellis & Bao 2021)